Seafood & Health

 Seafood is perfect nutrition

-Seafood is a good source of protein, but it also provides nutrients that are difficult to get elsewhere, such as omega-3 fatty acids and selenium.
+Seafood is a good source of protein, but it also provides nutrients that are difficult to get elsewhere, such as omega-3 fatty acids.

-Seafood contains healthy nutrients such as omega-3 fatty acids, selenium and iodine.
-These particular nutrients can be difficult to get enough of from other food items.
+Seafood contains healthy nutrients such as omega-3 fatty acids.
+These nutrients can be difficult to get enough of from other food items.

 Seafood is healthy because it contains essential nutrients in rich amounts, but the composition of these nutrients varies, depending on the species.
 Moreover, seafood is a good source of protein and is also low in unhealthy saturated fats.